XM23-Pipeline-CPU/XM23-CPU/README.md

 Whether called through the debugger or through the continuous execution mode, the fetch-(increment)-decode-execute cycle remains the same, and is the core of the emulated CPU's computing loop.

 #### Fetch
 The fetch() function is does more than just fetch the instruction pointed to by the program counter.
 When the fetch function is called, a few crucial checks must occur before the emulator determines that it is acceptible to fetch the instruction.
 First, the test_for_ISR_exit() function is called to ensure that it is not currently attempting to exit an interrupt service routine.
 This is expanded upon more in the XM23 Architecture section, but in short, due to the XM23 being a RISC architecture, there exists no "ret" instruction meaning that we must find another way to signal to the CPU that program execution should be handed back to the main routine.
-This is done by setting the PC to the invalid value of #FFFF.
+This is done by setting the PC to the invalid value of 0xFFFF.
 When this is detected, the program exists the service routine.
 Next, the fetch function calls the test_for_cex() function which determines if we are to skip any incoming instruction due to the CEX's conditional execution fields.
 This is explained more in depth in the full ISA, but in short, the CEX instruction allows some branch-like PC control embedded in the instruction data itself.
 Lastly, the fetch function checks for an illegal program counter, and raises the illegal address fault if it encounters it.
 Once all of the above has been verified, the fetch function calls the cache_func() which in turn loads the instsruction register with the data pointed to by the program counter (more on this in the Memory section).